firestarter/docs/rules.md

 * Issuing false player reports is bannable.

 ### Alternate account usage (Alts)
-* Any two accounts playing on the same IP address may fall under this category.
-Staff will prompt you if they notice this.
 * Using alternate accounts to claim extra event rewards is bannable.
 * Sharing your account with other users is bannable.
+* Using alternate accounts to bypass bans will result in a permanent IP ban.

 ### Threats
 * Threatening to damage any part of the server, including its players, is strictly prohibited and will result in a ban.